CSE210-Team-09/cse210-tinyfoot-team09/admin/adrs/ADR1.md

 ## Decision Outcome

 We decided to implement Tinyfoot by starting fresh on a blank repository.
-Given how the assignment instructions emphasized code minimalism, and a tight focus on implementing footnote functionality rather than the complexities that Bigfoot and Littlefoot also delve into, we decided it would be a better idea to start Tinyfoot from scratch rather than further bloat Bigfoot or Tinyfoot.
+Given how the assignment instructions emphasized code minimalism, and a tight focus on implementing footnote functionality rather than the complexities that Bigfoot and Littlefoot delve into, we decided it would be a better idea to start Tinyfoot from scratch rather than further bloat Bigfoot or Tinyfoot.